 Richard Alan Hench (David Manners), Susan Stokey (Helen), Michelle Bauer (Nefratis), David Pearson (John Banning), Cameron Mitchell (Dr Howard Phillips), Sybil Danning (Jade), Craig Hamman (Yyler), Emanuel Shipour (Youssef), George Hoth (Dr Bill Stewart), Stu Westman (Detective Sullivan), John Carradine (John Andoheb), John Frankel (Dr Manners)

 John Banning, a dealer in stolen Ancient Egyptian antiquities, returns to Los Angeles, the only survivor of an expedition to the unknown tomb of the vampire princess Nefratis.
-He sells the artefacts from her tomb to Egyptologists Dr Manners and Howard Phillips.
+He sells the artifacts from her tomb to Egyptologists Dr Manners and Howard Phillips.
 Nefratis then comes, placing a scarab inside Banning’s chest and making him into her loyal servant.
 After Nefratis kills Manners, Manners’ son David and Phillips’ niece Helen team up to solve the murder.
-They try to stop Nefratis from regaining the artefacts and conducting the ceremony she needs to take over the world.
+They try to stop Nefratis from regaining the artifacts and conducting the ceremony she needs to take over the world.

 The Tomb is one of the early films of Fred Olen Ray.
 Today, Fred Olen Ray has become one of the most prolific directors of low-budget genre films, usually in the sf, horror, action and erotica categories.
 He is listed as the director of more than 100 films as of this writing.
 Fred Olen Ray’s films hit just between the cheap and exploitative and a redeemingly cynical savvy.
 They wave their low-budgets in their audiences face by announcing loudly and clearly that they are bad films.
 Olen Ray also loves bimbos and was the foremost director to popularise the late 1980s Scream Queens fad.
 (See below for a list of Fred Olen Ray’s other genre films).